MSukanec/archub/replit.md

 ```
 Changelog:
 - July 14, 2025.
+CardFormModal migration to unified modal architecture completed - COMPLETED
+  • Successfully migrated NewCardModal from legacy CustomModal system to new ModalFactory architecture
+  • Replaced FormModalLayout with direct Dialog integration to eliminate overlay conflicts and structural issues
+  • Enhanced modal to use FormModalHeader component for consistent styling across unified modal system
+  • Maintained all original functionality: title, description, creator (auto-set), assigned_to, due_date fields
+  • Integrated UserSelector component for creator and assignee selection with proper avatar display
+  • Fixed modal accessibility with proper DialogTitle and removed duplicate backdrop issues
+  • Updated KanbanBox to use openModal('card') instead of legacy NewCardModal for seamless integration
+  • Modal fully functional within ModalFactory Dialog system with proper form validation and submission
+- July 14, 2025.
 FormSubsectionButton component creation for modal form navigation - COMPLETED
   • Created new FormSubsectionButton component in src/components/modal/form/ for elegant subform navigation
   • Component features: icon, title, description, hover effects, and animated "+" button on hover